-The number of refugees globally has risen to 25.4 million, with a surge in new refugees over the past several years and a decrease in the number of refugees returning to their country of origin.
+The number of refugees globally has risen to 25.4 million, with a surge in new refugees over the past several years and a decrease in the number of refugees returning to their countries of origin.

-Traditional actors in the refugee response space are failing to meet refugees' needs in a comprehensive manner.
+Traditional actors are unable to meet refugees' needs in a comprehensive manner.
 A number of organizations, including the Tent Partnership for Refugees, have highlighted the urgent need for the global businesses community to step up in support of refugees.